In Stock

 Pests and Diseases

-Anemones may face:
+Anemones are relatively trouble-free but may occasionally face:

 • Aphids: Treat with neem oil or insecticidal soap.

-Safety and Handling
+Safety

 Additional information